jiannanxiao/intro-to-Inferential-statistics/intro_to_ Inferential_ Statistics/第三课 t检验/第三课 t检验.md

 ### Independent samples t-test assumptions

-1、X and Y should be random samples from two independent populations.
+1、X and Y should be random samples from **two independent populations**.

 2、Populations should be approximately normal.